Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 If, however, you have written your own "FramedSource" subclass

-(e.g., based on "DeviceSource")
+(e.g., based on "DeviceSource", as noted above)

 to encapsulate your input source, then